Travis Bond

-Travis Bond (born December 10, 1990) is a former Gridiron football offensive lineman.
-He was drafted by the Minnesota Vikings in the 2013 NFL Draft.
+Travis Bond (born December 10, 1990) is an American former professional football offensive lineman.
+He was selected by the Minnesota Vikings in the 2013 NFL draft.
 He played college football at North Carolina.
-He has also played for the Carolina Panthers, St. Louis Rams, Los Angeles KISS, and Edmonton Eskimos.
+He was also a member of the Carolina Panthers, St. Louis Rams, Los Angeles KISS, Winnipeg Blue Bombers, Saskatchewan Roughriders and Edmonton Eskimos.
 Bond is notable for his size, having been nicknamed "Treetop" as a child.

 Professional career

 Minnesota Vikings

 Prior to being drafted, Bond was victim of a hit and run when he was run over by a truck driving between 10 and 20 mph.
 The truck was dented in two spots, but Bond walked away without any obvious injuries; it was several weeks later when Bond was lifting weights that he felt discomfort in his wrist from the incident.

-On April 27, 2013, he was drafted by the Minnesota Vikings in the seventh round, 214 overall pick of the 2013 NFL Draft.
+On April 27, 2013, he was drafted by the Minnesota Vikings in the seventh round, 214 overall pick of the 2013 NFL draft.

 Bond was released by the Vikings on August 31, 2013 (along with 18 others) to get to a 53-man roster and signed to the practice squad the next day.